 (This is an optimistic fiction of official statistics.
 American unemployment statistics, for example, do not include anyone who has a criminal background, which, shockingly enough, is around 3 percent of the population, or anyone who has been searching for work for more than 6 months.
 I don’t know exactly how the official figures are sanitized in Greece, but surely they are, too.)

 Around two-thirds of Greek youth are unemployed.

 (Unemployment early in life is linked to significantly lower lifetime earnings, suggesting that this generation will be permanently financially disabled by the crisis, even if economic recovery does someday materialize.)

 An estimated 4,000 Greeks have committed suicide as a result of the crisis.

 (This is more than the number of people killed on September 11th.
 Around the number of U.S. soldiers killed in the Iraq War.)

-When I came back to Athens this time in 2016, I wanted to know how the economic crisis had taken up residence in one of Europe’s oldest (and most resilient) cities.
+When I came back to Athens this time in 2016, I wanted to know how the economic crisis had taken up residence in one of Europe’s oldest cities.

-I am from Detroit and grew up in the (once-thriving) American Rustbelt, so I know what decades of economic devastation, racism, and frank neglect looks like: there is a very particular history in Detroit that led to the post-apocalyptic landscape of burned-out housing blocks and urban prairies.
+I am from Detroit and grew up in the (once-thriving) American Rustbelt, so I know what decades of economic devastation, racism, and frank neglect looks like.
+There is a very particular history in Detroit that led to its post-apocalyptic landscape of burned-out housing blocks and urban prairies.